stefems/rover-challenge/README.md

 Your task is to recreate a search ranking algorithm and compute search scores for our sitters.

-You should do this with *a simple command-line program* that can be run locally.
+You'll do this by writing *a simple command-line program* that can be run locally and that will input and output csv data.

-Once you've finished your program, you'll answer a short *discussion question* (see below) about how you would build and scale out this system in the real world.
+Once you've finished your program, there is a short *discussion question* to answer (see below) about how you would build this system in the real world.

 **Please use the language that you feel will best show your skills.
 Keep in